 HubSpot for eCommerce uses the inbound methodology, cutting-edge marketing technology and data-driven insights to grow your eCommerce store.
 The platform offers native integration with Shopify through eCommerce Bridge.
 This set of APIs gives technical teams an official, streamlined way to connect any store — Magento, WooCommerce, Pimcore, Symfony and many more — to the impressive amount of services HubSpot for eCommerce offers.
 With HubSpot’s eCommerce Bridge you can expect:

-eCommerce features available to all custom integrations that use this same API bridge.
+eCommerce features are available to all custom integrations that use this same API bridge.

 Lead-scoring and multi-touch programs, such as cross-selling and communications based on engagement.

-Deeper insights into product and customer via HubSpot’s robust CRM analytics.
+Deeper insights into products and customers via HubSpot’s robust CRM analytics.